peercoin/FindstakeJS/FindstakeSinglePage/README.md

 ##How to use:
 ------------
- * goto http://ppc.blockr.io/api/v1/address/unspent/your-Peercoin-address to lookup tx and n
+ * open index.html with a modern browser
- * fill in a transaction id and index
+ * fill in a Peercoin Address and a start and end date
+ * click Go

 API for cross boundery access: